cirrusidentity/ssp-proxy-tutorial/1_SP_Setup/README.md

 * `secretsalt`
 * `session.cookie.secure`

+The comments in `config.php` will provide hints.
 Once you save your changes are live.
 No need to restart anything

 ## Log In